Subscribe To This Site

 Watercress soup is absolutely delicious and very easy to make.

 You need a couple of medium onions, a potato or two, a dollop of cream and two good handfuls of watercress.
 Use a little oil and/or butter to start the onions.
-Seasoning, as you like.
+Seasoning can be added as you like.

 Chop the onions fairly finely and sauté in butter or oil for 3 or 4 minutes until transparent.
 Add the peeled and diced potatoes and keep things moving in the pan for a minute or two.
 Add enough water to easily cover everything - and some.
 Crumble in a quality vegetable stock cube - or add a sprinkle of fresh chopped herbs such as parsley or tarragon.
 Don't use anything too powerful or you'll mask the subtle taste of the watercress.
 Salt and pepper are delicious.
 I add them at the end to save over-using them, however salt helps food to cook more quickly; this is another way to keep down fuel use.